-- AH 584: Research Seminar in Visual and Cultural Studies
+- AHST 584: Research Seminar in Visual and Cultural Studies

-- AH 583: Colloquium in Visual and Cultural Studies
+- AHST 583: Colloquium in Visual and Cultural Studies

 - For the Millions: American Culture Between the Wars.
 University of Pennsylvania Press.
 The Arts and Intellectual Life in Modern America Series, Inaugural Volume.
 2004.
 Paperback ed.
 2009.

 - Searching for Siqueiros.
 Multi-media book project that explores the history of David Alfaro Siqueiros’s 1932 mural America Tropical and its legacy in Los Angeles over the past 75 years.
 Written and published on the Scalar Platform (Complete manuscript under review, University of Pennsylvania Press).

 - Making Sense of What We See.
 Studies in Sensory History Series, Mark Smith, ed., University of Illinois Press (Under contract.
 Expected publication, Fall 2018).

 - Wiley Blackwell Companion to Visual Culture, Lead Editor.
 Aubrey Anable and Catherine Zuromskis, Co-Editors (under contract).

 - Tales from The Crypt: Vincent Price and American Visual Culture (working title for book length project).